rapidspeciation/biodiversity_genomics_course/exercises/05_filtering_variants.md

 **Individual filters**
 * individuals with way higher missing data proportion or lower sequencing depth should be removed.
 If it is an outgroup, the reason might be that it is too distantly related from the reference genome and you might choose to still keep it.
+* Individuals with much higher heterozygosity than the other individuals might be contaminated.

 #### Setting up